 6. Hepatitis C

-Hepatitis C affects millions of people each year.
-And medications for it often lead to severe side effects, such as muscle aches, nausea, extreme fatigue, loss of appetite, and depression.
-But patients who use marijuana regularly claim that it improves the effectiveness of their drug therapy, by subduing the side effects so they can complete the therapy.
-It also helps the drugs more effectively achieve a sustained virological response, which means that there are no signs left of the virus in their bodies.
+Hepatitis C affects millions of people every year.
+And medications often lead to severe side-effects including: muscle aches, nausea, extreme fatigue, loss of appetite, and depression.
+But patients who use marijuana regularly claim that it improves the effectiveness of their drug therapy, by subduing the side-effects so they can complete the therapy.
+It also ensures the drugs achieve a sustained virological response, which means that there are no signs left of the virus in their bodies.

-The active ingredients in medicinal marijuana have been proven to effectively relieve the nausea, vomiting, and loss of appetite that cancer patients feel while going through chemotherapy.
-Even more impressive though is the fact that cannabis has been seen to stop metastasis of aggressive cancer and even kill cancer cells—all the while avoiding the healthy cells.
+The active ingredients in medicinal marijuana have proven to effectively relieve the nausea, vomiting, and loss of appetite that cancer patients feel while enduring chemotherapy.
+Even more impressive though is the fact that cannabis has been seen to stop aggressive metastasis and even kill cancer cells – all the while avoiding the healthy cells.

 8. Migraines and Headaches